 but deliver us from the evil one.’

 Instruction About Prayer

-Jesus tells us instead, to find a private place where you can commune with God.
+Jesus tells us, instead, to find a private place where we can commune with God.
 Get away from any distractions.
 And be where you can be yourself without worrying about how others might be looking at you.
-Falling on your face in front of a crowd is something that most of us will avoid, but may feel led to when it is just me and God.
-Speaking aloud can also enhance intimate prayer, so long as there is no one else around to hear you.
+Most of us will avoid falling on our faces in front of a crowd, but we may feel led to it when it is just ourselves and God.
+Speaking aloud can also enhance intimate prayer, so long as no one else is around to hear you.

-And then Jesus gives us a sample, or model, prayer.
-And that sample can be a good guide when you are alone in your private place communing with your maker.
+And then Jesus gave us a sample, or model, prayer.
+And that sample can be a good guide when you are alone in your private place, communing with your maker.

 - Offer up praise to God, worship him, honor him as Lord and God.

-- Let him know what needs you have, as well as of others you are aware of.
+- Let him know what needs you have, and of others you are aware of.

 - Seek forgiveness for your wrongs.